-After dinner the three boys cleared the table and the kitchen.
+After dinner the three boys cleared the table and cleaned up the kitchen.
 They put the dishes in the dishwasher and hand-washed and dried the pans since they didn’t fit in the dishwasher.
-After they finished Jason turned on the dishwasher and they went upstairs.
+After they finished Jason turned on the dishwasher and the three boys went upstairs.

 Jason closed his bedroom door.
 “I don’t want anyone interrupting us,” he said.

 “Can’t you lock it?”
 Steve asked.

 “No, there aren’t any locks on the bedroom doors except for my folk’s.
 But when any of our doors are closed that means ‘Do Not Disturb’ and even my folks won’t open the door and come in without knocking.”